rlovatto/nodejs-simple-test-project/README.md

 # NodeJS-concepts-middleware
 Exercise on NodeJS Middleware for the Bootcamp GoStack - Rocketseat

 Basically, it is a rest api that add projects to an array.
-So, every time, the server is rebooted the data is lost.
+So, every time the server is rebooted the data is lost.

 To install all dependencies: